 This is because B2B lead generation requires more relationship building.
 That is because in order to stand out in most B2B fields you need to build up personal relationships.
 Otherwise, prospects cannot know, like, and trust your services.

-- Generating Inbound Traffic– Twenty years ago most B2C business was generated from interruption marketing.
+- Generating Inbound Traffic– Twenty years ago most B2C businesses was generated from interruption marketing.
 While it still plays a prominent role in marketing, unsolicited calls at dinner time and other invasive marketing strategies have become a thing of the past.

 Obviously, most consumers do not like being interrupted in the middle of dinner or any other time of day to buy someone’s products.
 Generating inbound leads online is a great way to finding willing and eager customers.